 In addition, large segments of the rural population in developing countries are located on agricultural land that has been improving in terms of net primary productivity over 1981-2000.
-In 2000, there were 1.3 billion people on improving agricultural land, or 36 per cent of the rural population.
-They included 155 million people without market access, or four per cent of the rural population.
+In 2000, there were 1.3 billion people on improving agricultural land, or 36% of the rural population.
+They included 155 million people without market access, or 4% of the rural population.
 By 2010, there were over 1.5 billion people on improving agricultural land in developing countries, and the numbers in remote areas increased to 169 million people.